rsvp/chess/README.md

 * For every door the computers have closed, they have opened a new one.
 * Force your opponent to reveal himself, then find his vulnerable spots.
 * Fortune favors the brave.
+* French Defense requires patience while defending, and waiting to counterattack.
 * Games in progress are never drawn, perhaps they are equal.
 * Get the knights into action before both bishops are developed.
 * Given castling on opposite-sides, attack where your pawn chain is pointing.